Welcome to the inaugural issue of Salish Magazine!

 by Jill Needham, Kathleen Alcala

-Mussels have adapted a novel way of rooting themselves in place where they feed on free floating plankton and other microscopic sea creatures.
+Mussels have adapted a novel way of rooting themselves in place where they feed on free floating plankton and other microscopic sea creatures that pass by.

 by Greg Geehan, John F. Williams

 Imagine a huge glacier thousands of feet thick slowly grinding its way into our region, carrying all sorts and sizes of stuff it picked up along the way.

 From hard, circular pyramid-shaped shells, six pairs of feathery, olive green legs, swept through the salt water around them, feeling for a meal.

 Aggregating anemones are commonly found at low tide around the Salish Sea, particularly in areas with hard surfaces, such as large rocks or abandoned structures.

 One of the big goals of this magazine is to help introduce a better sense of the “system” in ecosystem into our culture.

 Here is a map which contains markers relevant to the articles in this issue.
 Click on the markers to see more details.
 The blue markers are landmarks similar to those in the articles.
 The green markers show where there are aquariums or similar establishments where one can view marine life like what was mentioned in the Issue #1 articles.

 The SeaDoc Society describes the Salish Sea as: “an inland sea that encompasses Puget Sound, the San Juan Islands and the waters off of Vancouver, BC.
 The area spans from Olympia, Washington in the south to the Campbell River, British Columbia in the north, and west to Neah Bay and includes the large cities of Seattle and Vancouver.”